Oligarchs, not investors, to get Abramovich Norilsk windfall

 Norilsk's minority shareholders have spent the last four years caught in the quarrel between Potanin and Deripaska, who resisted pressure from his own shareholders to sell RUSAL's stake in Norilsk to pay off debt, and instead campaigned for management changes and dividends from the Arctic giant.

-The revision, likely to have been blessed by the Kremlin, appears to be a win for Deripaska, whose aluminium company, with $10.7 billion in debt, is struggling with weak aluminium markets and has called for production cuts to boost prices.
+The revision, likely to have been blessed by the Kremlin, appears to be a win for Deripaska, whose aluminum company, with $10.7 billion in debt, is struggling with weak aluminum markets and has called for production cuts to boost prices.

 "The difference is Deripaska gets cash up front, which he needs for RUSAL," a Moscow based equity trader said, asking not to be identified while discussing the deal.